 - Immediately report any fraudulent activity you may discover on your accounts.
-Fraud and account abuse seem to be the go-to reasons banks report customers to ChexSystems and Early Warning Services – even when no such activity occurred.
+Fraud and account abuse seems to be the go-to reasons banks report customers to ChexSystems and Early Warning Services – even when no such activity occurred.

-- If you close your account, continue to monitor it for several months to ensure there are no unpaid charges, fees or overdrafts.
+- If you close your account, continue to monitor it for several months to ensure there are no unpaid charges, fees, or overdrafts.